Visyond/website-hugo/site/content/_index.md

     title: >-
       How Ericsson accelerates their business case workflow by 80% and empowers their customers with Visyond
-  - author: 'Fernando Rizzo, Area Manager, Elettronica'
-    image: /img/Elettronica - v2.png
-    linkText: learn more
-    linkUrl: >-
-      /casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours/
-    text: >-
-      When I used Visyond, I see my accuracy and ability to answer questions about my work go up.
-I can do more and have peace of mind.
-    title: 'Transforming Elettronica''s sales planning process: from weeks to hours'
   - author: 'Armando Romeo, CEO, eLearnSecurity'
     image: /img/ELearnSecurity - v3.png
     linkText: learn more